 LETTER FROM THE FOUNDER

 Hi!
 I’m Ming-Ming Tung-Edelman.
-I founded the Refugee Artisan Initiative, and MiMi Globe Goods in 2013 in Seattle, WA. because my passion is to help refugee and immigrant women in the United States to build a better life for their families.
+I founded the Refugee Artisan Initiative, and MiMi Globe Goods non-profit organizations in 2013 in Seattle, WA. because my passion is to help refugee and immigrant women in the United States to build a better life for their families.
 All of the profits from our goods go directly to our wonderful women workers.

 My concern for refugees begins with my own experience – I was an immigrant from Taiwan myself, 32 years ago.
 I was able to get an education, become a pharmacist, and give my kids a great life.
 As recent crises around the world brought more refugees to our shores, I wanted to do something to give back and find a way to help these new arrivals achieve financial independence.